 Today, the state's railroads operate around 4,600 miles of track although during Minnesota's heyday with trains it featured over 9,100 miles.
 Since the 1920s the state has witnessed a decline of almost exactly 50% of its railroad infrastructure, a number that is comparable to what other states have experienced in that time.
 Most of Minnesota's important through, main lines remain in place although it has lost much of its secondary and branch lines, notably those serving agricultural interest.
 For a more in-depth look at Minnesota railroads, in terms of route mileage over the decades please take a look at the chart below.

-Even though Minnesota railroads have never featured a large number of famous passenger trains two distinctly stand out, Great Northern's legendary Empire Builder and Northern Pacific's North Coast Limited.
+Even though Minnesota has never seen many famous passenger trains two distinctly stand out, Great Northern's legendary Empire Builder and Northern Pacific's North Coast Limited.
 While today the Great Northern may no longer operate the legendary Empire Builder it carries on under the Amtrak banner still holding much of the prestige it once did.
 Today the train makes stops at Winona, Red Wing, St. Paul, St. Cloud, Staples and Detroit Lakes.
 Also, while Minnesota currently operates a short 12-mile section of light rail between Minneapolis and the Minneapolis-St. Paul International Airport the state has much bigger plans.
 In 2009 the highly anticipated Northstar Commuter Rail service began operations around the Twin Cities region, and hopes to become a primary means of transportation for commuters to help in reducing congestion.
 To learn more about some of the famous streamliners to operate through Minnesota please click here.
 Additionally, if you would like to know what kind of services Amtrak currently offers in the state please click here to visit their website.

 Minnesota is also home to a number of museums and historic railroad